JakobGM/astrality/docs/modules.rst

 ``conky -c /tmp/astrality/compiled.conky_module.template``.

 .. note::
-    All relative file paths are interpreted relative to the :ref:`config directory<config_directory>` of Astrality.
+    All relative file paths in modules are interpreted relative to the directory which contains "module.yml" which defines the module.

 .. _symlink_action: